 Municipal Bonds: Lawfully insured debt obligations of the States of Oregon, California, Idaho, and Washington and political subdivisions of those states if the obligations have a long-term rating on the settlement date of AA- or better by S&P or Aa3 or better by Moody's.
-In the case of a split rating, the lowest rating of these two rating agencies will be used.

 Corporate Bonds: Corporate indebtedness must be rated on the settlement date Aa3 or better by Moody's Investors Service or AA- or better by S&P [ORS Section 294.035 (3) (B)].
-In the case of a split rating, the lowest rating will be used.

 Commercial Paper: Commercial Paper that is rated A1+/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.
-In the case where both rating agencies provide ratings on the corporation, the lowest rating will be used.
+Issuer constraints for commercial paper combined with corporate notes will be limited by statute to 5% of market value per issuer.